Thor Industries: 2005–2012: Acquisition of more RV brands, sale of bus division

 In May 2005, Thor acquired Goshen Coach, a bus manufacturer from Indiana that had filed for Chapter 11 bankruptcy earlier in the month.
 In November 2009, Wade Thompson stepped down as the company's CEO and was replaced by Peter Busch Orthwein.
 Orthwein had served as the company's treasurer and director since founding it.
-Soon after the announcement, Thompson passed away due to complications of colon cancer.
+Soon after the announcement, Thompson died due to complications of colon cancer.

 In March 2010, Thor acquired SJC Industries, an Elkhart-based manufacturer of ambulances, for $20 million.
 SJC's brands of McCoy Miller, Marque, and Premiere were also included in the sale.
 In April of that year, the company sold its Canadian General Coach subsidiary to management.
 Later in 2010, Thor acquired Heartland RV, another Elkhart-based maker of fifth wheels and lightweight RVs.
 The company also consolidated Damon Motor Coach and Four Winds International to create Thor Motor Coach that year.

-In late 2012, Thor purchased two bus companies: California-based Krystal Infinity and Ohio-based luxury bus maker, Federal Coach.
+In late 2012, Thor purchased two bus companies: California based Krystal Infinity and Ohio based luxury bus maker, Federal Coach.
 Krystal was acquired through Thor's ElDorado National subsidiary and operations were moved to the Salina, Kansas facility.
 Federal was acquired through Thor's Champion subsidiary and operations were moved to the Imlay City, Michigan facility.
 In the spring of 2013, Thor moved its headquarters from Jackson Center, Ohio to Elkhart, Indiana.
 In May 2013, Thor sold its ambulance subsidiary, SJC Industries, to Wheeled Coach Industries.
 Later that year, Thor would sell its entire fleet of bus brands (Champion, ElDorado National, Federal Coach, Krystal Infinity, Goshen Coach, and General Coach America) to Allied Specialty Vehicles for $100 million.